LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD May 2023
+* Issue 47024: WindowFocusCheckExpiredSessionto add tab focus window listener to check for expired session in apps

 ### version 2.333.3
 *Released*: 7 May 2023
 * Bulk edit improvement